porsche-design-system/porsche-design-system/packages/storefront/src/pages/accessibility/workflow.md

             <ul>
               <li>Modal dialogs should maintain keyboard focus.</li>
               <li>Non-modal dialogs should close automatically when they lose focus.</li>
-              <li>When a dialog closes, focus should usually return to the element that opened the dialog.</li>
+              <li>When a dialog closes, the focus should usually return to the element that opened the dialog.</li>
             </ul>
           </td>
         </tr>